Kaczmarz-type inner-iteration preconditioned flexible GMRES methods for consistent linear systems: Numerical experiments

 \subsection{Underdetermined problems}

 We first present numerical experiment results on underdetermined problems ($m < n$).
-Tables~\ref{tab:2} and~\ref{tab:3} give the numerical experiment results on full-rank matrices and rank-deficient matrices, respectively.
+Tables~\ref{tab:2},~\ref{tab:fullrank_under} and~\ref{tab:3} give the numerical experiment results on artificial random matrices, full-rank matrices and rank-deficient matrices, respectively.
 The letter T at the end of the name of a matrix denotes the transposition of the matrix.
-The first row in each cell in Tables~\ref{tab:2} and~\ref{tab:3} gives the number of outer iterations outside parentheses and gives the total number of inner iterations (the sum of the number of inner iterations in each outer iteration) and relaxation parameter in parentheses.
-Here, the number of inner iterations means $\ell m$ in Algorithm~\ref{NE-SOR}, and $\ell_{k}$ in line 4 of Algorithm~\ref{AGPK}.
-The second row in each cell gives the total CPU time in seconds including the parameter tuning time and the formation of $C$ outside parentheses, and the parameter tuning time in seconds in parentheses.
-Here, the CPU time means the median of the elapsed CPU time for 10 times of repeated runs for the same $b$ for the corresponding method, respectively.
-The $\star$ indicates the fastest method regarding the CPU time.
-In order to improve computing efficiency for the GK and GRK methods, we used the recursive formula~\eqref{r} to update the residual vector $s^{(p)}$ for each inner iteration.
+In order to improve computing efficiency for the Kaczmarz-type methods, we used the recursive formula~\eqref{r} to update the residual vector $\boldsymbol{s}^{(p)}$ for each inner iteration.
 To do so, we need to compute $C=AA^\mathsf{T}$ in advance.
 The CPU time in seconds for computing matrix $C$ is given below the name of the matrix.
-The total CPU time for F-AB-GMRES preconditioned by GK and GRK inner iterations includes the time for computing $C$.
-We also remark that the matrix $A^\mathsf{T}$ instead of $A$ was used throughout the programs for efficient data access with MATLAB.
+The total CPU time for F-AB-GMRES preconditioned by the Kaczmarz-type inner iterations includes the time for computing $C$.
+We also remark that the column-oriented access to the matrix $A^\mathsf{T}$ instead of the row-oriented access to $A$ was used throughout the programs for efficient data access with MATLAB.
 (The CPU time required to transpose $A$ is negligible.)

-Table~\ref{tab:2} shows that F-AB-GMRES preconditioned by the GK inner iterations is the fastest among all the methods for the full-rank matrices RANDL$i$, $i=1,2,\ldots,6$.
+Table~\ref{tab:2} shows that F-AB-GMRES preconditioned by the GK inner iterations is the fastest among all the methods for the artificial random matrices RANDL$i$T, $i=1,2,\ldots,6$.
 We remark that the total number of inner iterations of F-AB-GMRES with GRK and GK is also smaller than that of AB-GMRES with NE-SOR.
 This may imply that F-AB-GMRES with GRK and GK has a smaller workload than AB-GMRES with NE-SOR.

+In Figure~\ref{fig:1}, we plot the relative residual norm ${{{{\left\| {{{\boldsymbol{r}}_k}} \right\|}_2}}}/{{{{\left\| \boldsymbol{b} \right\|}_2}}}$ versus {the} total number of inner iterations and CPU time in seconds for the matrix RANDL6T.
+Here, the CPU time includes the time for the parameter tuning and the computation of $C$.
+The figure shows that F-AB-GMRES preconditioned by the GK inner iterations is best among all the methods regarding the total number of inner iterations and CPU time for the matrix RANDL6T.
+These results are in accordance with Table~\ref{tab:2}.

+{{Table~\ref{tab:fullrank_under} shows that AB-GMRES preconditioned by the NE-SOR inner iterations is the fastest among all the methods for the matrix illc1850T.
+F-AB-GMRES preconditioned by the GK inner iterations is the fastest among all the methods for the matrices genT and photogrammetry2T.}}